videogular/ngx-videogular/docs/ngx-videogular-demo/getting-started/how-videogular-works.md

     <iframe src="https://videogular.github.io/videogular2-showroom/#/single-player?standalone=true" frameborder="0" allowfullscreen></iframe>
 </div>

 This is great!
 We can add some Videogular components to have a nice UI for our video player.
-Notice for example that we have two VgScrubBar components. that's because it's a smart component that can work inside and outside VgControls.
+Notice for example that we have two VgScrubBar components. that's because it's a smart component that can work inside and outside VgControlsComponent.

-The VgScrubBar inside controls has a `pointer-events: none;` to avoid clicks on it but it's necessary to create some space between components.
+The VgScrubBarComponent inside the controls has a `pointer-events: none;` to avoid clicks on it but it's necessary to create some space between components.
 Of course, if you like, you can remove it and create your own `div` with a `class` and it will do the job too.
 That's the good thing about using custom elements!

-You can also disable slider events in the VgScrubBar using the vgSlider attribute (true is default):
+You can also disable slider events in the VgScrubBarComponent using the vgSlider attribute (true is default):
 ```html
     <vg-scrub-bar [vgSlider]="false">
         <vg-scrub-bar-current-time></vg-scrub-bar-current-time>